aibasel-teaching/krummstab/README.md

 ```
 krummstab collect sheet01
 ```
-This will create a zip archive in every feedback directory containing the feedback for that team.
-A json file containing the individual points per student is also generated.
+This will create a ZIP archive in every feedback directory containing the feedback for that team.
+A JSON file containing the individual points per student is also generated.

 In case you need make changes to the markings and rerun the collection step, use the `-r` flag to overwrite existing feedback archives.
 When using Xournal++